Get It (Stevie Wonder song): Background

 Jackson and Wonder had a history of collaborating with each other over the years.
 The first dating back to 1974, in which Wonder crafted and produced a Jackson 5 album, which was eventually shelved.
 (One of those songs recorded, "Buttercup" appears on the 2009 compilation album I Want You Back!
 Unreleased Masters, released after Jackson's death.)

 That same year, Michael and his brothers provided backing vocals to Wonder's hit "You Haven't Done Nothin'" from his parent album Fullfillingness' First Finale.
 Both Wonder and Jackson were part of an all-star choir included on Donna Summer's 1982 single "State of Independence" and 1985's "We Are the World", which Jackson co-wrote and both singles produced by Quincy Jones.

 Jackson worked with Wonder again for the song "I Can't Help It" for Jackson's 1979 breakthrough album Off the Wall, which was written by Wonder and former Supremes member Susaye Greene.
 Within a year, Jackson also did background vocal work on "All I Do" from Wonder's platinum-selling Hotter than July album.

 Critical reception

 Cash Box called it a "light dance tune, heavy on groove, low on fat" that is "exciting and accessible" and praised Wonder's "patented skipping base feel and percussive sound" and Jackson's singing.
 John Tague from NME viewed it as "a half-decent ditty that's more Jacko than Wonder."

+Melody Maker called it "mutton-head funk for people with a few buttons short when it comes to the lobes.
+The bloody vultures are hovering.
+I sincerely hope they put an end to all this spinsterish stuff."